The Best Isle of Anglesey B&Bs & Guest Houses

 Lying on the north coast of Wales, Anglesey provides a relaxing backdrop for a host of activities.
 Discover its delights by visiting Llanddwyn Island and see the rolling dunes and historic buildings.
 In good weather, the island is the perfect picnic spot thanks to its beautiful landscape.
 If golf is on your list of things to do, visit one of the 8 courses located on the island and play a round or two.
 Water sports are widespread around the island including sailing, surfing, scuba diving, water skiing, and kayaking.
 If you are keen on fishing, visit one of the lakes or rivers and try fly fishing.
 Avid walkers can embark on the Saints footpaths which offer a good alternative to the Anglesey Coastal Path.
 For those who like shopping, there are many craft shops located in most parts of the island where you can buy keepsakes to take home.

-When looking for a holiday destination you can visit time and again, look no further than Anglesey.
-It is a great base from which to explore North Wales’ superb attractions.
+When looking for a holiday destination you can visit time and again, look no further than an Anglesey b&b.
+It is a great base from which to explore North Wales superb attractions.